Mapping Social and Emotional Learning in Youth Programs

 Through opportunities for reflection, working together with peers, and coaching from instructors, this workshop will provide participants with tools to describe how and why their program supports social emotional skill development.

 Teams of program leaders, managers, coordinators and direct service providers who have previously attended SEL in Practice or have a solid understanding of SEL basics.
 We encourage teams of 2-3 to register together.

 Participants can expect to

 - Work with a team to visually map your program design and SEL cycle.

 - Engage in small group coaching and peer-to-peer feedback.

 - Connect 1:1 with facilitators to talk about your program.

-- A visual "map" that describes your program design.
+- Make a visual "map" that describes your program design.

-- A parallel "map" that describes your program's SEL cycle.
+- Make a parallel "map" that describes your program's SEL cycle.

-- Tools to help you explain to stakeholders how and why your program supports SEL.
+- Get tools to help you explain to stakeholders how and why your program supports SEL.

-- A customized action plan to guide your program's next steps.
+- Have a customized action plan to guide your program's next steps.

 "It was very helpful for gaining a new perspective on our program sequence and where our kids are already practicing SEL skills in our program.
 It was also very useful to create a new visual tool that represents our offering."